 Nottingham Awarded Erasmus Charter

 The University of Nottingham is delighted to have been awarded a Charter for the new Erasmus+ programme starting in 2014.
-The Charter permits us, as a university, to participate in the Erasmus+ programmes including student and staff mobility and to continue to grow our already successful exchanges and teaching partnerships.
+The Charter permits us to participate in the Erasmus+ programmes including student and staff mobility and to continue to grow our already successful exchanges and teaching partnerships.

 As a global university, internationalisation is at the heart of everything we do at the University of Nottingham and our internationalisation strategy reaches beyond our successful campuses in China and Malaysia, into every aspect of university life.